-Bots and Beasts: What Makes Machines, Animals, and People Smart? will be published by MIT Press in October, 2021.
+Bots and Beasts: What Makes Machines, Animals, and People Smart? is published by MIT Press in 2021.

 Magpies can recognize themselves in mirrors and octopuses can open jars to get at food.
 An IBM computer won a debate with people about the costs and benefits of artificial intelligence, and cars are beginning to drive themselves.
 How do computers and animals measure up to the minds of people?